AC & Heating Repair in Los Angeles, California

 • Solar integration with heat pumps can dramatically reduce bills

-• Title 24 requires minimum 14 SEER2 for new installations
+• Title 24 requires minimum 14.3 SEER2 for new split-system installations (federal Southwest region standard)

 • Heat pumps eliminate need for separate heating and cooling equipment